Skip to main content

 Overview

 This guide provides step-by-step instructions to install and configure DeployStack using Docker Compose.
-The setup includes frontend, backend, and required satellite service with persistent data storage and proper networking.
+The setup includes frontend and backend with persistent data storage and proper networking.

 Satellites are required: DeployStack cannot manage MCP servers without at least one satellite.
-This guide includes satellite deployment as a mandatory step.
+After completing the Docker Compose setup, you must deploy a satellite separately (instructions included below).

 Important: Only modify settings explicitly mentioned in this guide.
 Altering other configurations may lead to issues.